 The principal may assign disciplinary action beginning with the fourth tardy.
-The principal will count the tardiest as cumulative in all classes.
+The principal will count the tardies as cumulative in all classes including late arrivals or early withdrawals.
 Disciplinary action is determined at the discretion of the principal.

 BOARD POLICY REGARDING COMPLAINTS